 Written notice will be provided to the staff member whose position is to be discontinued at least 30 calendar days prior to the expected separation date.
-In consultation with the Division of Human Resources, management of the releasing unit should prepare a notice letter, a copy of this policy, SPD for the PDST Plan, and the release agreement described in Section IV.A below (the "Release").
+In consultation with Human Resources, the management of the releasing unit should prepare a notice letter, a copy of this policy, SPD for the PDST Plan, and the release agreement described in Section 628.4A below (the "Release").
 The supervisor or another member of management of the releasing unit should meet with the staff member whose position is to be discontinued to advise him/her of the decision and to respond to questions and concerns.

 The period of notice will be no less than 30 calendar days, such period beginning with the date of delivery of the written notice to the staff member and ending with the staff member's last day of work.

-If a transferred employee's performance does not meet departmental standards during the first 90 calendar days in the new position, the staff member may be placed on probation in accordance with the final remedial step of Human Resources Policy No. 621 (Performance Improvement/Discipline Policy).
+If a transferred staff member’s performance does not meet departmental standards during the first 90 calendar days in the new position, he/she may be placed on probation in accordance with the final remedial step of Human Resources Policy No. 621 (Performance Improvement/Discipline Policy).

-The releasing unit should provide to the staff member access to career transition services consistent with guidelines established by the Division of Human Resources.
+The releasing unit should provide to the staff member access to career transition services consistent with guidelines established by Human Resources.

 All funds used for pay continuation and other eligible costs associated with the position discontinuation should be dispersed in accordance with all applicable University and/or sponsored program stewardship guidelines and regulations.
 If, per stewardship guidelines and regulations, it is not permissible to use the funding source (e.g., grant funds) that supported the discontinued position for position discontinuation costs, the releasing unit should work with the head of the unit or designee to identify an appropriate budget source to fund the requisite costs.